saramoohead/makers_in_space/README.md

 ###Makers Craftathon

+Solo follow up to craftathon challenge.

+The team challenge didn't go as smoothly as we'd hoped on the day, so I wanted to tackle the basics of what we were trying to do on my own, as a follow up.

-One day of crafting code with employer clients.
-It's not a hackathon because the code must be test driven and beautiful.
+(It's not a hackathon because the code must be test driven and beautiful.)

 <img src="/public/images/screen_shot.png" alt="Screen shot of makers galactica logo on NASA photo of Earth">